shawnyapa/todoCodePath/README.md

  - Edit To Do Tasks (Required)
  - List To Do Tasks (Required)
  - Update and display To Do Task Status (Not Required)
+ - Data Persistence (Required
- - Data Persistence (Required) - Coded but not functional
+ - SQLite Data Persistence (New Extension)
+ - DateStamp for Completed Tasks (New Extension)
+ - New Task Class

 This turned out to be a fun project.
 But I have to turn it in before midnight today without code cleanup.